tuliofisiomec/PosturalAnalysis/README.md

 3. Hand select images to use (can we automate this?)

-4. Mirror and scale images so model has more relevant data to learn from
+4. Add flipped and scaled versions of images so model has more relevant data to learn from

 5. Normalization/Edge detection